ideaconsult/apps-ambit/tautomers-example/docs.md

 ####<a name="maxNumOfBackTracks"></a>tman.maxNumOfBackTracks
 * Default value : *5000*
 * This is the maximal number of back-tracking steps performed by the Depth-First Search algorithm for tautomer generation.
 Typically a value of *10000* should be enough to find most of the tautomers for quite complicated molecules.
 Value of *100000* guarantees full exhaustiveness in majority of the cases, however this value may cause very long calculation times for more complicated molecules.
 In order to achieve faster calculations one may use a lower value (e.g. *1000*) which would guarantee exhaustiveness for small molecules and quire reasonable tautomer sets for medium and larger molecules.

+####<a name="maxNumOfTautomerRegistrations"></a>tman.maxNumOfTautomerRegistrations
+* Default value : *1000*
+* This is the maximal number of tautomer registrations performed by the combinatorial and improved combinatorial algorithms.
+If flag FlagCheckNumOfRegistrationsForIncrementalAlgorithm=true then maxNumOfTautomerRegistrations restriction is applied for the incremental algorithm (DFS-IA) as well.